devcrema/encoding-utils/README.md

-# encoding-utils
+# script-utils
-encoding python script for raycast
+python script for raycast